esnet/EScp/README.md

   It would be better if the sender just didn't send the block if it contains all zeroes.

-  Also, while the application probably allows sparse file support without compression, the only way that sparse files currently make sense is if you enable compression as otherwise you send the entire sparse file(bad) and then don't write empty data (good).
+  Also, while EScp allows sparse file support without compression, doing so probably doesn't make much sense.

 Session Init/Finish: